-Not an environment we wanted to be part of.
+Not an environment we want to be part of.

-Based on our background the best option for us was to pursue entrepreneurship in the context of the internet – for us it wasn’t just the right fit but the perfect fit as you’ll see when you read our Bio.
+Based on our consulting background – as you’ll see when you read our Bio – the best option for us was to pursue entrepreneurship in the context of the internet – for us it was just the perfect fit.

 For us the Internet is by far the safest option and the one with highest growth potential.
 What we particularly like about it is that it gives us the chance to have real interaction with real people from all over the world.